 - Administrator +

-In this example we are using the default Access File name which is .htaccess, so if your server has been configured differently use that name instead.
+In this example, we are using the default .htaccess file.
+Your server may be configured to use a file with a different name.
 The file locations here are provided as an example.

-The Content type will allow the author to enter the username which has permission to view a section.
-This will be done by entering their username and checking it against a static file found on the server, in a location which is not accessible from the web.
+We'll create a Content Type that will allow the author to enter the username of the user who has permission to view a Section.
+This is done by entering their username and checking it against a static file on the server that is not accessible from the web.

 Set AllowOverride AuthConfig